 It is expected

-that will provide library internships to 30 to 40 high
+that between 20 and 25 grant applications will be funded, providing library internships to 25 to 35 high

 school and college students in public libraries across

 Internship periods will be determined by the library receiving the award; however they must be completed on or before November 30, 2020.

 The hours spent at the library will be planned by the supervisor to introduce the student to the scope and value of the diverse programs and activities throughout the library.
 One staff person should be identified to work closely with each student intern and accept responsibility for ensuring a rich learning experience.
 This staff person will also be responsible for meeting the reporting requirements of the grant.
 Under general supervision, the student intern will perform a range of day-to-day tasks in the library to gain general knowledge of library work, as well as work on specific programs and activities.
 Past interns have checked out books and other materials to library customers, assisted library personnel with summer reading programs and story hours, attended trainings, developed displays, weeded collections, produced flyers and brochures, reviewed policies and budgets, worked on library Websites, created Facebook pages, developed a shelving tutorial for library volunteers, and written newspaper and newsletter articles.
 The intern′s supervisor will work with the student to determine how supervision will be conducted and what projects will be completed.